AndreaFan123/JS_fundamentals_in_30_days/Day-8-Object-part-3/object_part_3.md

 It is a memory that is used to store complex data types, e.g., objects, arrays, etc.

+When the data type is non-primitive type, it is stored in the heap, and in stack there will be a reference / address to the data in the heap.

 ### What is Garbage Collection?

 The idea of garbage collection was invented by John McCarthy, it is a form of **automatic memory management**, to reclaim the memory occupied by objects that are no longer in use by the program.